GENESIS RECORD: NOAH’S CURSE ON CANAAN

 However, if Ham is the one referred to in 9:24 as offending Noah, why should the curse fall on his son Canaan?
 The most likely answer is that it is not Ham who is being referred to here, but Canaan.
-The expression is “his youngest son,” whereas Ham is repeatedly seen as the second son of Noah, not the youngest (5:32, 6:10, 7:13, 9:18 and 10:1).
+The expression is “his youngest son,” whereas Ham is repeatedly seen and mentioned as the second son of Noah, not the youngest (5:32, 6:10, 7:13, 9:18 and 10:1).
 More exactly, Noah’s curse on “his youngest son” refers to Canaan because of some kind of sinful act done to Noah when Noah was asleep in his tent, which was not recorded in the Bible.
 The word for “Son” was always used for “grandson” and great grandson in ancient times, and it seems to have been used here in this manner.
 Because Canaan was the “youngest” of all Noah’s grandsons during this period, the curse was clearly on Canaan and his descendants only.
 The text clearly says the curse is on Canaan rather than Ham.
 Canaan and his offspring were to be subject to Japheth and Shem before their complete extermination during the generation of Joshua.

 This fact means the correct reading of the Genesis passage should be: “When Noah awoke from his wine and found out what his youngest son (CANAAN) had done to him, he said, “Cursed be Canaan!
 The lowest of slaves he will be to his brothers.”
 (Genesis 9:24-25 NIV).